AmmarW/UE5_GraphCapture/README.md

 1. Open any supported graph editor (Blueprint, Material, etc.).
 2. **To take a screenshot:**
-Select the nodes you want to capture, or leave nothing selected to capture the entire graph.
+Select the nodes you want to capture, or CTRL+A to capture the entire graph.
+Zoom to 1:1 and make sure the left-most (starting nodes) are visible.
 Use the "GraphShot" button in the toolbar or menu to take a screenshot.
-3. **To export graph as JSON:**
-Click the "Export Graph JSON" button to export the graph as JSON.

 <p align="center">
     <img src="Resources/buttons.png" alt="GraphShot and Export Graph JSON Buttons">
 </p>

+3. **To export graph as JSON:**
+Click the "Export Graph JSON" button to export the graph as JSON.
 When exporting, choose which details to include in the dialog that appears, then confirm.<br>
 <p align="center">
     <img src="Resources/exportdialog.png" alt="Export JSON Dialog">